adarshramakrishna/geeksforgeeks/README.md

 # Geeksforgeeks as Books

 ## Books
+To get the latest version of the books, see the [latest release][12].

-Books are in the directory called `goodies`.
+They are also in the `goodies` directory.
 Each book under `geeksforgeeks-books` is generated with articles under a tag/category on [geeksforgeeks.org][1].
 The book under `leetcode-book` is generated from the articles on [leetcode.com](http://leetcode.com/).

 Here's how the books look like in the iBooks App and Kindle App on my iPad.
 Kindle hasn't been tested.